Definition of services of general interest

-If you can't find the answer to your question in the guide, you can write to the European Commission using the interactive information service.
+If you can't find the answer to your question in the guide, you can write to the European Commission using the Europe Direct Contact Centre.

 The Commission can reply to questions concerning EU law in this area.
 However, the Commission cannot:

 - provide a formal interpretation of EU law in relation to a specific case

 - provide legal advice on issues of national law